wwatkins09/tetris/README.md

 * Press "m" to mute/unmute the music.
 * Press "p" to pause/restart the game.

+## Features

+### Tetriminos

+Each game piece (or "tetrimino") is represented by an instance of the Tetrimino class (with a subclass for each specific type).
+Each tetrimino contains exactly four blocks, which are represented by arrays of coordinates.
+For each direction of movement, including rotation, each block's coordinate is updated and compared with corresponding blocks contained in an instance of the game's Well class.
+Tetriminos can only move in a specified direction if each of their blocks would still be within the confines of the well and none of them would occupy a block already taken by another piece.

+### Well

+The game's well consists of a 10x20 grid of Blocks, each with its own `status` and `color` attributes.
+A block's `status` can either be 'filled' or 'empty', and the color represents the color of the piece occupying it, defaulting to white if it is empty.
+Once a piece is incapable of moving further, its position is fixed in the well, and the corresponding blocks are updated accordingly.
+The well itself is rendered using HTML5's Canvas element.

 ## Future Features

 * Global high scores